 Somewhere midway more magic happened.
 A stunning double rainbow graced the sky – a giant arch connecting the heavens and the earth; a celestial piece de resistance; a reminder of how special Kenya is; a phenomenon; a miracle.

-Masai Mara had opened up to the group in all its colours, just as it had for the rest of the Tour.
+Masai Mara had opened up to the group in all its colors, just as it had for the rest of the Tour.
 Touched by this wondrous farewell, the group learned that that, more than anything else, was what was great about the Great Migration.